acordiner92/merchant-app/README.md

 - Error handling on the client MerchantService to handle error views (e.g notifying an alert banner via redux store)
 - Mounted tests for MerchantForm to test required field logic
+- Use a properly css library like tailwind + utilizing sass

 ## Requirements